 What Is MassHealth?

 MassHealth, Medicaid in Massachusetts, is government-funded health insurance that supports long-term care.
 Strict income and asset regulations govern eligibility for MassHealth.
 Applicants with income or assets exceeding MassHealth guidelines will either need to spend down their wealth or restructure their estate to meet eligibility requirements.
+These rules apply to their income and assets and have a five-year look-back period.
+This means that your loved one’s bank statements, going back five years from the date of your application will be thoroughly examined.

+It doesn’t take much to be disqualified for MassHealth, and the complexity of MassHealth’s eligibility rules can be difficult to deal with.
 Navigating MassHealth’s rules and requirements on your own can feel overwhelming.
 Consult a skilled Massachusetts estate planning lawyer to determine if you qualify for aid under MassHealth guidelines, and if not, what steps you might take to become eligible.

 What if I Exceed MassHealth Income and Asset Requirements?